ficcc/Amazone-AU-tracker/Readme.md

 ## ✨ Features

-- Real-time Price Scraping: Fetches live product data from Amazon AU and JB Hi-Fi.
+- Real-time Price Scraping: Fetches live product data from Amazon AU.
 - Persistent Storage: Uses Cloud Firestore to save and manage your tracked products.
 - Dynamic UI: Frontend built with React for a responsive and interactive experience.
 - Price Change Indicators: Visual cues (🟢/🔴 arrows) show if a product's price has increased or decreased since the last check.